You are here:

 Entertainment

-Movie theaters are located in the City at the corner of West Fourth Street and Hepburn Street and at the Lycoming Mall.
-Live music — rock, jazz, folk, and country — can be heard at many area night spots.
+Movie theaters are located in the City at the corner of West Fourth Street and Hepburn Street and near Lycoming Crossing.
+Live music — rock, jazz, folk, and country — can be heard at many area night spots, like Pine Square.
 The Community Arts Center, 220 West Fourth Street, offers a wide variety of live entertainment and feature films.
 For information on upcoming events, contact the Center's box office, 326-2424, or http://www.caclive.com/.
 The College offers a limited number of free tickets to students through the Office of the Vice President for Student Life and Dean of Students on a first come first served basis for specific shows during the year.
 Watch for emails regarding these tickets.

 Recreation